CyberTapir/ToastOS/README.md

 # ToastOS

-An OS with all the C# stuff I have made, or am making.
+An example of an Operating system written in C#
 \n
-This is made possible by the COSMOS User Kit
+This is made possible by the COSMOS User Kit.